Scalable-2024/bobb-protocol/README.md

 - Whale tracking (Group 1)
 - Offshore wind farm monitoring (Group 8)

+## Device Types
+There are a number of device types/satellite functions supported by this protocol/system, which are defined in src/config/constants.
+Some of these may have different behaviours, controlled by their type as defined on startup.
+To make use of this, pass whatever valid device type is required into multi-device.sh.
+Note that this setup treats base stations as a valid device type.

 ## Future use cases
 Whatever other teams come up with